mkristian/rails-resty-gwt/README.md

 the glue between rails and GWT is the [ruby DSL for maven](https://github.com/sonatype/polyglot-maven/blob/master/pmaven-jruby/README.md). (thanx to [Sonatype](http://sonatype.org) for sponsoring the work on that DSL)

-# the jruby way #
+# get started #

-requirement for this is jruby and then install (unless you have it already)
+requirement for this is ruby+rubygems or jruby and then install (unless you have it already)

-`jruby -S gem install ruby-maven`
+`gem install ruby-maven`

 ## new rails application ##

-with this you can create a new rails application like this (or any version 3.0.x)
+with this you can create a new rails application like this (rails-3.1 needs more some more work to get it working with jruby). to setup resty you need to choose a java package name where to locate the GWT code (_com.example_)

-`jruby -S gem install rails --version 3.0.10`

-`jruby -S rails _3.0.10_ new my_app`

-once jruby works with rail-3.1 you can instead use

-`rmvn rails new my_app`
+`gwt new my_app com.example`

 go into the created application (or any existing rails app)

 `cd myapp`

-## setup rails-resty ##

-add into the __Gemfile__

-`gem 'resty-generators'`

-to setup resty you need to choose a java package name where to locate the GWT code (_com.example_)

-`rmvn rails generate resty:setup com.example`

 with this you have already a GWT application with EntryPoint and could be started but does not do much. the class layout look as such: